 Each year Project 150 hosts a boutique style shopping day for local high school students dedicated to this special occasion.
 Students are invited to shop for free with their student ID for fashionable new and gently used clothing for prom.
+This year’s event will be held on March 17th, 2018 at the ZAPPO’s plaza, in beautiful downtown Las Vegas, NV.

 Inventory needed for LV Prom Closet:

-New or Gently Use Prom or formal dresses, suits, shoes, ties, purses, and accessories for both young men and women.
+New or Gently Used Prom or formal dresses, suits, shoes, ties, purses, and accessories for both young men and women.
 There is always a critical need for plus size dresses, dress clothes for young men.

 NEW undergarments, shapers, make up, make up brushes, hair products, hair accessories, hair irons, shaving kits, shoe polish, silk corsages and boutonnieres.